Short Quotes are very useful as automatically added footnotes to an email or mobile phone text.

 “All environmental problems become harder — and ultimately impossible — to solve with ever more people.”

-“Anyone who thinks you can have infinite growth in an infinite environment is either a madman or an economist”.
+“Anyone who thinks you can have infinite growth in a finite environment is either a madman or an economist”.

 “Instead of controlling the environment for the benefit of the population, perhaps it’s time we [should] control the population to allow the survival of the environment.”